 Citrix Analytics automatically discovers the Citrix Cloud data sources that are subscribed to the customers.
 But the on-premises data sources require extra configuration to integrate with Citrix Analytics.
-For example, you have to add your on-premises Citrix Virtual Apps and Desktops Sites to Citrix Workspace before Citrix Analytics can discover the Sites.
+For example, you have to add your Citrix Virtual Apps and Desktops sites to Citrix Workspace before Citrix Analytics can discover the Sites.
 Similarly, on-premises Citrix Gateway requires you to configure a Citrix ADM agent.
 For more information on enabling Citrix Analytics on the data sources, see Enable Analytics on Citrix data sources.

 You can integrate a few third-party products such as Microsoft Graph Security and Microsoft Active Directory with Citrix Analytics.
 For more information, see the following topics:

 Citrix Analytics can also send risk intelligence information to a customer-owned Splunk environment.
 This integration requires deploying and configuring Citrix Analytics Add-on for Spunk on the Splunk environment.
 For more information, see Splunk integration.

 Without customer consent, Citrix Analytics does not process any events received from the data sources.
 To process the events from the data sources, the Analytics administrator must enable data processing.
 For more information on data collection, storage, and retention by Analytics, see Data governance.

 Citrix Cloud services requirements: To use the Citrix Cloud services, you must be able to connect to the required Citrix addresses through the HTTPS port 443.
 For more information, see Internet Connectivity requirements.